-General Rules
+General rules

 Race Briefing.
-There will be a briefing in Oban Sailing Club Clubhouse (just off the Gallanach Road south along the Sound of Kerrera) at 09.45hrs prompt on the morning of the race.
-One sailor and one runner from each team must attend.
+There will be a briefing in Oban Sailing Club clubhouse (just off the Gallanach Road south along the Sound of Kerrera) at 09.45hrs prompt on the morning of the race.
+A minimum of one sailor and one runner from each team must attend.
 The runners will start the race with the Oban run at the clubhouse at 12.00hrs.